 The world of flowering plants include more than just annuals and perennials.
-Hundreds of varieties of vines, shrubs and bulbs add beauty and color to the garden.
+Hundreds of varieties of vines, shrubs and bulbs add beautiful flowers and various colors to the garden.

 Allium: Also known as flowering onion, this plant grows from a bulb or from seed, and produces globes of purple clusters of flowers atop long stems.
 Plant in full sun, in moist but well-drained soil.

 Anemone: Also known as windflower, these tuberous flowers produce poppy-like blooms in early-to-mid spring.
 Plant anemones in full sun or part shade.

 Artemisia: This perennial plant is grown more for its silvery, white foliage than for the small, white flowers, but makes an excellent backdrop for more showy flowers in a perennial bed.
 Give Artemisia (hardy to zone 4) dry, moderately fertile soil.

 Alyssum: Classified as a perennial, this plant is grown as an annual in cold climates.
 Its tiny clusters of blooms are attractive at the edge of a bed or in pots with geraniums or other annuals.

 Aster: Asters bloom in late summer to early fall, when many other perennials have faded.
 They range from varieties that skim the ground, to those towering 6 feet high.
 The daisy-like flowers come in many colors; the most common shades are purple, lavender, pink, red, blue and white.
 Plant asters in moist, well-drained soil in a sunny area.